Lindsay Young Distinguished Professor of Law and Director of the Clayton Center for Entrepreneurial Law

 - Email: firstname.lastname@example.org

-- Courses Taught: Business Associations/Entities, Contracts I, Contracts II, Consumer Bankruptcy Seminar, Contract Drafting, Commercial Leasing, Remedies, Representing Enterprises, Workouts & Reorganizations
+- Courses Taught: Business Associations/Entities, Contracts I, Contracts II, Consumer Bankruptcy and Finance Seminar, Contract Drafting, Commercial Leasing, Remedies, Representing Enterprises, Workouts & Reorganizations

 - Additional Information: Curriculum Vitae (pdf), Other Materials

 Professor Kuney's administrative assistant is Sophia Brown and she can be reached at email@example.com.
 He does not schedule regular office hours; he is generally available in his office during business hours when not teaching or participating in a meeting.
 To guarantee a meeting with him, please schedule an appointment through Ms. Brown; drop-ins are also more than welcome on a first-come-first-served basis.